iBz-04/iQuest/README.md

 - 🕷️ Built-in crawler that scrapes the website you point it to, automatically making this data available for the AI
 - ⚡ Fast answers using Upstash Vector and real-time data streaming
 - 🛡️ Includes rate limiting to prevent API abuse
+- 🎨 Modern dark theme UI with interactive elements

-This chatbot is trained on data from Stanford University as an example, but is totally domain agnostic.
+This chatbot is configured by default to crawl [Scholars4Dev](https://www.scholars4dev.com/), a site for international scholarships, but is totally domain agnostic.
 We've created this project so you can turn it into a chatbot with your very own data by simply modifying the `crawler.yaml` file.

 ## Overview